IBM/gdsc-sdk/CONTRIBUTING.md

 1. Fork this public repository using the Fork button, go to the page of the fork repository you just created, and press the Code button: Copy the fork URL, and add it as another remote in your existing project (first time only):
     ```
-    git remote add myfork https://github.com/IBM/guardium-sdk.git
+    git remote add myfork https://github.com/IBM/gdsc-sdk.git
     git remote -v
     ```
 2. Sync your repositories by running `git remote update` or `git fetch myfork`

-3. Checkout the branch where your commits were made, like _master_, and find the commits that you added.
+3. Checkout the branch where your commits were made, like _main_, and find the commits that you added.
 If it's a range of sequential commits, mark only the first and last commits.
 For example:

     ```
-    git checkout master
+    git checkout main
     git log -- filter-plugin/pluginx
     ```